-4. Comprehensive analysis examples
+4. Analysis examples

-The nonlinear iterative analysis procedure is illustrated in the following for three example structures comprised of steel beam-column members with rigid and semi-rigid connections.
-The first example is a six-story two-bay steel building framework for which analytical results found using the computer programme are compared with other analytical results (Dincer 1991, Aksogan and Gorgun 1993).
-The second example is a four-story two-bay steel building framework, the linear and nonlinear analysis of which have also been extensively studied in the literature from a variety of different computational viewpoints (Akkaya 1991, Aksogan and Gorgun 1993).
+The geometrically nonlinear iterative analysis procedure is illustrated in the following for three example structures comprised of steel beam-column members with rigid and semi-rigid connections.
+The first example is a six-story two-bay steel building framework for which analytical results found using the computer programme are compared with other analytical results (Aksogan and Dincer 1991, Gorgun 1992).
+The second example is a four-story two-bay steel building framework, the linear and nonlinear analysis of which have also been extensively studied in the literature from a variety of different computational viewpoints (Aksogan and Akkaya 1991, Gorgun 1992).
 The third example is a two-story one-bay frame for which analytical results found using the computer programme are compared with other analytical results (Aristizabal-Ochoa 2012).
 This frame is made of the pultruded FRP beam-column with bending taking place about the major axis.